chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/Alberta_Ballet_Technical_Report.md

 The first step in reproduction involves constructing the modelling dataset.
 The script scripts/build_modelling_dataset.py reads raw data files from their designated directories, applies normalisation and cleaning transformations, performs the join operations specified in join key configuration files, computes engineered features according to feature definitions, applies temporal filtering to prevent leakage, and writes the unified modelling dataset to a specified output location.
 Running this script with default parameters produces the standard dataset used for training, whilst command-line flags allow customisation of data sources, date ranges, and feature selections for experimental variants.
 With the modelling dataset prepared, model training proceeds through scripts/train_safe_model.py.
 This script accepts several important command-line arguments that control training behaviour.
 The --tune flag enables hyperparameter optimisation, exploring predefined ranges for learning rate, tree depth, and regularisation parameters.
 The --save-shap flag triggers computation and storage of SHAP values for explainability analysis.
 The --date_column argument specifies the temporal ordering column for time-aware cross-validation, with the system raising errors if this crucial parameter is omitted.
 ## 9.4 Dependency Management
 Reproducibility extends to the software environment, requiring careful management of Python package versions and system dependencies.
 The repository includes a requirements.txt file listing all Python packages required for training and inference, along with version constraints that ensure compatibility.
-Critical packages include specific versions or version ranges: xgboost>=1.7.0 provides the core modelling algorithm, pandas>=2.0.0 handles data manipulation, numpy>=1.24.0 supports numerical computations, scikit-learn>=1.3.0 supplies preprocessing utilities, shap>=0.43.0 enables explainability analysis, pyarrow>=13.0.0 provides efficient Parquet support, and joblib>=1.3.0 handles model serialisation.
+Critical packages include specific versions or version ranges: scikit-learn>=1.3.0 provides Ridge regression and preprocessing utilities (primary modelling framework as of December 2024), pandas>=2.0.0 handles data manipulation, numpy>=1.24.0 supports numerical computations, shap>=0.43.0 enables explainability analysis, pyarrow>=13.0.0 provides efficient Parquet support, and joblib>=1.3.0 handles model serialisation.
+Legacy support for xgboost>=1.7.0 is maintained for compatibility with historical model artefacts.
 Version constraints strike a balance between stability and flexibility.
 Lower bounds ensure that required functionality and bug fixes are available, whilst avoiding overly restrictive upper bounds that would prevent using newer compatible versions.
 For complete environment reproducibility, a lock file generated via pip freeze > requirements.lock.txt captures the exact versions of all packages and their dependencies installed in a working environment.

 # 10. What the App Does and Does Not Do